 The smallest type of administrative area in England is the parish (aka 'civil parish'); the equivalent unit in Wales is the community.
 Scotland also has communities but their councils are generally a channel of opinion to other authorities rather than an administration in their own right.
 Northern Ireland does not have any similar units.

-Many parishes are a similar size to wards, but some can contain several wards, and ward boundaries need not be followed.
-As at 31 December 2015 there were 10,449 parishes in England.
+Many parishes are a similar size in area to wards, but some can contain several wards, and ward boundaries need not be followed.

 As at 1 April 2022, there are 10,480 parishes in England.